Xiddler/PORTABLE_ENV/dotfiles/cheat/vim_special_chars.md

 Opened 2024-01-12
 File vim_special_chars.md

-See also ~/.cheat/vim_digraphs.md
+About long dash —, pure-prompt ❯ etc.
+Links ~/.cheat/vim_digraphs.md; ~/.cheat/unicode.md (also ~/.cheat/symbols.md which is a clearing house for all of them)

 See also zim-wiki  EDITORS:Vim:to learn:special-characters

 # Tips

-Use `ga` to check the actual value of the character under the cursor
+Use `ga` to check the actual value of the character under the cursor.

 # Special Characters